-Rule 1.5 Acceptance or Rejection of Claim or Application

-- A. After receipt the Commission shall review the claim or application for compliance with the Workers' Compensation Act and Rules of the Commission. - B. The Commission may order the employer to advise whether the employee's claim is accepted or to provide reasons for denial.

-- 1. Response to the order shall be considered a required report pursuant to § 65.2-902 of the Code of Virginia. - 2.
-The employer's response to this order shall not be considered part of the hearing record - C. If the employer's application is technically acceptable, the opposing party shall be permitted up to 15 days from the date the application was filed to present evidence in opposition to the application. - 1.
-Pending acceptance or rejection of the application, the employer may suspend or modify compensation payments as of the date for which compensation was last paid. - 2.
-If rejected, the Commission shall advise the employer of the reason for rejection and compensation shall be reinstated immediately. - 3.
-If accepted, the application shall be referred: - a.
-For dispute resolution, - b.
+- F. A change in condition application may be accepted and docketed when payment of compensation continues. - 1.5 Acceptance or Rejection of Claim or Application. - - A. After receipt the Commission shall review the claim or application for compliance with the Workers' Compensation Act and Rules of the Commission. - B. The Commission may order the employer to advise whether the employee's claim is accepted or to provide reasons for denial. - 1.
+Response to the order shall be considered a required report pursuant to § 65.2-902 of the Code of Virginia. - 2.
+The employer's response to this order shall not be considered part of the hearing record. - C. The opposing party shall be permitted up to fifteen (15) days from the date the application was filed to present evidence in opposition to the application. - 1.
+If rejected, the Commission shall inform the parties of the reason(s) for rejection and compensation shall be reinstated immediately. - 2.
+If accepted, the Commission shall inform the parties of the reason(s) for the acceptance and the application shall be referred: - a.
+For Alternative Dispute Resolution, - b.
 For decision on the record, or - c.
-For an evidentiary hearing.

-Rule 1.6 Review of Decision Accepting or Rejecting Claim or Application

-- A. A request for review of a decision accepting or rejecting a change in condition claim or application shall be filed within thirty (30) days from date of the decision.
+For an evidentiary hearing. - 1.6 Review of Decision Accepting or Rejecting Claim or Application. - - A. A request for review of a decision accepting or rejecting a change in condition claim or application shall be filed within thirty (30) days from the date of the decision.
 No oral argument is permitted. - B. The letter requesting a review should specify each determination of fact and law to which exception is taken.
-A copy of the request shall be sent to the opposing party. - C. The opposing party shall have 10 days from the date the review request is filed to provide a written response to the Commission. - D. Only information contained in the file at the time of the original decision along with the review request and any response from the opposing party will be considered.
-Additional evidence will not be accepted. - E. If rejection of a claim or application is affirmed on review, the penalty and interest provisions of §§ 65.2-524 and 65.2-707 of the Code of Virginia shall apply from the date the application was initially rejected.
+A copy of the request shall be sent to the opposing party. - C. The opposing party shall have ten (10) days from the date the review request is filed to provide a written response to the Commission. - D. Only information contained in the file at the time of the original decision along with the review request and any response from the opposing party will be considered.
+Additional evidence will not be accepted.